ahmedzbyr/taealam/python/datastore/export/README.md

 ### Defining The Round Time Function

-We use this function to round the time to a minute so that we can export using the `snapshot_time` in the API.
+This function is employed to round off the time to the nearest minute, enabling us to export data utilizing the `snapshot_time` parameter in the API.
+As of the time this blog was written, this feature is yet to be supported in the `FirestoreAdminClient`, although it's slated for inclusion in future releases.
+Additionally, this rounding function will be harnessed in crafting the bucket path, thereby creating backups in distinct timed directories, ensuring an organized data retrieval system.

 ```python
 def round_time(dt=None, date_delta=datetime.timedelta(minutes=1), to='down'):